gemoc/ICSA2017Tutorial/readme.md

 ## Step 4: Composing languages

 This step is the most elaborate part of the tutorial.
 We aim to create a new language by composing our FSM with the MontiArc metamodel.
-To this end, we will use Melange, which lets you create a language by assemblying several sublanguages.
+To this end, we will use Melange, which lets you create a language by composing several sublanguages.
 To continue, please import the project from the [following archive file](3.0/3.0.zip).

 The project *ur1.diverse.xmontiarc.xdsml.withautomaton* contains the Melange model defining our composed language in